 - Every wrinkle is a pain in the neck to deal with during post-production.
 If you went with the paint, use a flat surface.
 If you are using a screen, invest in a Blacklight as well.

 - Pay attention to the angles.
-If the wall turns into the floor abruptly, you’ll be dealing with an additional level of shadows that could have been avoided through setting a curve.
+If the wall turns into the floor abruptly, you’ll be dealing with an additional level of shadows that could have been avoided by setting a curve.

 - Surfaces reflect light.
 Too much green will reflect the effect onto your actors making parts of their face or clothes disappear.